 Taun or Akwa is a hardwood native to south-west Pacific region and is major commercial timber species of solomon islands.
 Taun comprises of several pometia species occuring in low-lying coastal areas.
 The colour of Akwa ranges from pale pinkish-brown to reddish-brown.
 Taun can be kiln dried satisfactorily but, air drying is recommended to alleviate degrade.
 Grain is usually straight but sometimes wavy and texture is medium, slightly uneven and semi-lustrous.
 It stains uniformly to a colour of choice and has got good moulding and finishing properties.
 Taun nails well but, pre-drilling advisable to prevent splitting of the board ends.

 Taun is moderately durable hardwood, with an above ground life expectancy of between 15 and 40 years.
 Its in-ground life expectancy is considerably shorter, at between 5 to 15 years.

 Taun is a very good multi-purpose timber, ideal for general building and construction process including bearers, joists, framing, fascia boards, internal flooring and plywood.
-Taun's properties also lend themselves to decorative applications such as lining, panelling, joinery, cabimetwork, outdoor furniture, carving, turnery and veneers.
-It is also used for bpoat building and cooperage.
+Taun's properties also lend themselves to decorative applications such as lining, panelling, joinery, cabinetwork, outdoor furniture, carving, turnery and veneers.
+It is also used for boat building and cooperage.

 GET A QUOTE